wisemanstan123/pde-graphics-3-collector-cards/README.md

 Your card must include the following:
 * a background colour
 * a picture of the person (you may also want a second picture for the team, show, etc.)
-* 3 different text sizes and/or fonts to describe the following:
+* Custom fonts to describe the following:
   * person’s name
   * facts or statistics
   * your company logo
 * At least one basic processing shape (suchs as rectangles to create borders and coloring)

 ## Bonus Challenge